You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 This system gives you an incredibly smooth and quite loose focus ring, which is a pleasure to use and gives you very nice focus balls.

-While your video making, the focus path is exceptionally long with this lens, which means he can focus very precisely, which is important in an F 1.2 lens.
+While your video is making, the focus path is exceptionally long with this lens, which means he can focus very precisely, which is important in an F 1.2 lens.

 The autofocus is silent and very accurate but also relatively slow.